Pet passports – what do I need to take my pet abroad?

 If you decide that it’s better to leave your pet at home, there’s a few options for finding care for them.

-• Professional pet sitters will move into your home while you’re away to take care of your pet.
+A proffesional pet sitter will move into your home while you’re away to take care of your pet.
 When looking for a pet sitter, the National Association of Registered Pet Sitters encourages you to ask to see their insurance certificate and criminal record check certificate.
 Alternatively, look for a reputable agency that carries out the necessary background checks.

-• Home boarding - some pet sitters will look after animals, usually dogs, in their own homes.
+Some pet sitters will look after animals, usually dogs, in their own homes.
 You need to check that they have an up-to-date local authority licence to do this.
-You might also want to visit their home in advance to check that the accommodation and care is suitable for your dog.
 Home boarding tends to be more expensive than kennel accommodation.

 Will my pet insurance cover boarding for my pet?

-Some pet insurance policies will cover boarding for your pet if you fall ill and have to go into hospital, but they won’t cover boarding because you’re going on holiday.
+Some pet insurance policies will cover boarding for your pet if you fall ill and have to go into hospital.
+However, they won’t cover boarding because you’re going on holiday.

 Compare pet insurance